 This leaflet has been produced to give you general information about lumbar puncture.
 Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team

 What is a Lumbar Puncture?

 A lumbar puncture (LP) is the insertion of a small needle into your spine so that a sample of the fluid that bathes the brain and the spinal cord can be taken for testing.
 The fluid is called cerebrospinal fluid (CSF) and is constantly replenished; when a small sample of this fluid is taken it is rapidly replaced.